laur89/docker-borg-mysql-backup/README.md

 vars, create it at the `/config` mount, named `msmtprc`.

-Dead man's switch support is provided via healthchecks; healthcheck provider will always be pinged when backup job runs - regardless of the outcome.
+Dead man's switch support is provided via healthchecks; healthcheck provider will always be pinged when backup job runs - regardless of the outcome; ie it's only there to monitor the scheduled backup is being executed, not that it succeeds.
 For error notifications you still need to configure notifications (see `ERR_NOTIF`).
 Note if you've configured healthchecks.io as your healthcheck provider, then you may also use it for error notifications (see above).